-Not there, anyway.
-At times there, spotted in a corner, reading…
+Not present, anyway.
+At times a presence, spotted in a corner, reading…

-A young grown-up.
-She wasn’t, they might have thought, pretty…was pretty though… One of the girls, too kind to end up a famous writer, saying to her, “Oh, now.
+A young grownup.
+She wasn’t, they might have thought, pretty…was pretty though… One of the girls, too kind to end up a famous writer, had said to her, “Oh, now.
 Yes you are too.”